Richard-PengR/jekyll-theme-basically-basic/_posts/2021-02-07-musicTheory.md

 last_modified_at: 2021-2-5T30:21:32-22:42
 ---

-These are the notes for studying music theory, following the textbook *The Complete Musician: An Integrated Approach to Tonal Theory, Analysis, and Listening* by Steven G. Laitz.
+These are the notes for learning music theory, following the textbook *The Complete Musician: An Integrated Approach to Tonal Theory, Analysis, and Listening* by Steven G. Laitz.

 * TOC
 {:toc}